Team-Swamp/conventions/AssetNamingConventions.md

 Everything is typed in English.

-Most things are prefixed with the prefix generally being an acronym of the asset type followed by an underscore.
+Most assets are prefixed with an acronym representing the asset type, followed by an underscore.

 `[AssetTypePrefix]_[AssetName]_[Descriptor]_[OptionalVariantLetterOrNumber]`